Nordix/xcluster/ovl/metallb/README.md

 ## Official release usage

-A local built metallb is normally used for devalopment, but an official release can also be used.
+A local built metallb is normally used for development, but an official release can also be used.
 A [private registry](../private-reg) is strongly recommended but not really necessary.

 Pre-load the private registry;
 ```
+ver=v0.8.2
-images lreg_cache docker.io/metallb/speaker:v0.8.1
+images lreg_cache docker.io/metallb/speaker:$ver
-images lreg_cache docker.io/metallb/controller:v0.8.1
+images lreg_cache docker.io/metallb/controller:$ver
 ```

 Ipv4 with BGP;